-The Alaska International Airport System bonds carry ratings of A1 by Moody's and A+ by Fitch Ratings.
+The Alaska International Airport System bonds carry ratings of A1 with a positive outlook by Moody's and A+ with a stable outlook by Fitch Ratings.

 The following Tables 2.9 and 3.0 provide additional information on the Airport Revenue Bonds.